-Gray, a resident of Canadian Lakes, Mich., came to Ferris’ College of Arts and Sciences in the fall of 2006, having earned his Bachelor of Arts, from Furman University, in Greenville, S.C.; a Master of Arts from Baylor University in Waco, Tex.; and a Ph.D., from Southern Illinois University, in Carbondale.
+Gray, a resident of Canadian Lakes, Mich., came to Ferris’ College of Arts, Sciences and Education in the fall of 2006, having earned his Bachelor of Arts, from Furman University, in Greenville, S.C.; a Master of Arts from Baylor University in Waco, Tex.; and a Ph.D., from Southern Illinois University, in Carbondale.
 The Distinguished Teacher Award Committee made its selection, following a process that includes classroom visits, student input, evaluation of semifinalist essays and curriculum vitae, and interviews with finalists.

 “I am truly excited by, and love my job,” Gray said.
 “I am feeling very much honored to be selected as the recipient of the Distinguished Teacher Award.”

 Provost and Vice President of Academic Affairs Paul Blake said the university is proud to see Gray win the award.